EricZinda/Perplexity/docs/archive/devhowto10.0GenerateMRSAndTrees.md

-## Converting Phrases to MRS and Well-Formed Trees
+## Converting Phrases to MRS and scope-resolved MRSs
-Now that we've got the basic algorithm worked out for solving a well-formed tree, it is time to work through how to generate them.
-Let's take our knowledge of MRS and well-formed trees and write the code that will convert a human phrase into all its interpretations -- i.e. generate all the MRS documents for the phrase and all the well-formed trees for the MRS documents.
+Now that we've got the basic algorithm worked out for solving a scope-resolved MRS, it is time to work through how to generate them.
+Let's take our knowledge of MRS and scope-resolved MRSs and write the code that will convert a human phrase into all its interpretations -- i.e. generate all the MRS documents for the phrase and all the scope-resolved MRSs for the MRS documents.

 First, we'll write code to use the [ACE parser](http://sweaglesw.org/linguistics/ace/) to convert a phrase into an MRS document.
 We can use the `ACEParser` class from [`pydelphin`](https://github.com/delph-in/pydelphin) to do this.
 The only trick is that we need to supply a grammar file.
 The grammar file tells ACE which language we are speaking.
 It is platform dependent, so we've got a helper function that determines which one to return for the current user:
 ~~~